jeffskinnerbox/Windows-10-Vagrant-Box/README.md

 rm -f -r ~/tmp/test-windows-10
 ```

->**NOTE:** When doing the `vagrant up`, you might hang on the trace message
->"==> Windows 10 Base Box: Also, verify that the firewall is open to allow RDP connections."
->This is most like due to an old certificates in `~/.config/freerdp/known_hosts2`.
->You can see this clearly if you run `xfreerdp /u:vagrant /p:vagrant /v:127.0.0.1:3389`.
->Clean our the old certificate and your should then be able to use `vagrant rdp` without problem.

-# Step X:

 # Step X: Build Box with MS Office and Visio

 # Step X: Create a Vagrant Base Box from an Existing One
 https://scotch.io/tutorials/how-to-create-a-vagrant-base-box-from-an-existing-one